 Limit sugar and avoid processed meat and dairy.
 Add-in foods that are building and nourishing.
 These include kidney beans, black beans, barley, millet, tofu, fish, seaweed and eggs.
 It is also important to include blood-nourishing foods, particularly in the first half of your cycle, following the period and through ovulation.
 Lean red meat, dark leafy greens, dates, chicken, molasses, eggs, legumes, beets and mushrooms.

-Give our office a call, (425) 686-4498 to schedule your consult today to see how we can help enhance your fertility and help the success of IVF!
+Give our office a call, (425) 686-4498 to schedule your consult today to learn more about our Fertility Program, to see how we can help enhance your fertility and help the success of IVF!